9 Easy Ways to Relieve Back Pain at Work

 1.)
 Support the natural curve of your spine.
 Office chairs should have lumbar support, a natural forward curve at belly button level.
 You can also put a pillow or rolled up towel behind your back to achieve this effect.

 2.)
 Adjust the height of your chair so you can keep your feet flat on the floor and your knees at a 90-degree angle.
 You can also rest your feet on a prop, like a footrest or even a phone book, for extra support.

 3.)
 Remove or lower the armrests so your arms are at a 90-degree angle.
 This will encourage you to hold your shoulders low, which your upper back will appreciate.

 4.)
 Keep your monitor about an arms length away and at or slightly below eye level.
 This will encourage you to sit back, instead of leaning forward and straining your neck.
 If you find yourself squinting at your monitor, adjust the lighting to reduce strain on the eyes.

 Optimize Your Phone Calls

 Many people tuck their phone between their head and shoulder to free up their hands while talking, causing strain to their neck and shoulders.
 Try the following alternatives to avoid tucking your phone during your conversations.

 1.)
-Use a headset or speakerphone if your conversation lasts more than 5 minutes or you need to take notes during the call.
+Use a headset or speakerphone if your conversation lasts more than five minutes or you need to take notes during the call.

 2.)
 Hold the phone in your hand and switch between your right and left sides throughout the conversation.

 Get Up and Move

 People are made to move.
-In Blue Zones regions, people were nudged into moving every 20 minutes throughout the day.
-Sitting (or even standing) in one position for an 8 hour workday can wreak havoc on your body.
+In blue zones regions, people were nudged into moving every 20 minutes throughout the day.
+Sitting (or even standing) in one position for an eight-hour workday can wreak havoc on your body.